Lightweight integration of 3D features to improve 2D image segmentation: Approach

 \subsection{2D backbone}

-We use standard networks for the 2D segmentation neural network: U-Net\citep{ronneberger2015unet} (with ResNet-34 \citep{he2015resnet} or ResNet-50 \citep{he2015resnet} encoders) or a DeeplabV3~\citep{chen2017dpl}, the U-net Resnet34 being by far the lighter architecture that we favor.
+We use standard networks for the 2D segmentation neural network: U-Net~\citep{ronneberger2015unet} (with ResNet-34~\citep{he2015resnet}, ResNet-50~\citep{he2015resnet} or ResNet-101~\citep{he2015resnet} encoders), DeeplabV3~\citep{chen2017dpl} or SegFormer~\citep{xie2021segformer}.
+Among all these variant, we favor ResNet-34 which is lighter and well performing (see Table \ref{tab:var2D}).
 The only difference with the \emph{vanilla} versions of these networks is that they are adapted to take 64-channel images instead of classical RGB images as input.
 In practice, the 2D encoders were pretrained on the ImageNet dataset~\citep{russakovsky2015imgnet}, with the exception of the first convolution layer, since it takes a 64-channel input instead of a 3-channel input.
 These first layer weights are initialized randomly.